Truman-min-show/Truman-min-show/README.md

   <img src="https://raw.githubusercontent.com/Truman-min-show/Snake-in-Contribution-Grid/output/github-contribution-grid-snake.svg" alt="GitHub贡献贪吃蛇" width="83%" style="display:inline-block;">
 </p>

+---

 ## 🧑‍🎓 Education and Research Interests

 🎓 Undergraduate in Computer Science and Technology at Tongji University

-(Incoming PhD student——direct admission from undergraduate studies)
+- Incoming PhD student——direct admission from undergraduate studies

 ✍ You can often find me in the afternoons or evenings during non-holiday weeks at Room A210 or A208 in Jiading Campus, or at a window seat on the 4th or 8th floor of Library.